 Reckless off-roading is creating a backlash among many public lands users, including those who enjoy viewing wildlife, conducting archaeological research, hiking, camping and hunting.
 Besides causing extensive damage to natural and cultural resources, off-road vehicles are becoming an increasingly severe public safety and law enforcement problem, and taxpayers will be stuck with the bill to clean up their mess.

-PEER and Rangers for Responsible Recreation are campaigning to draw attention to the growing threat posed by off-road vehicle misuse and to assist overmatched state and federal land managers.
+PEER and Rangers for Responsible Recreation have worked to draw attention to the growing threat posed by off-road vehicle misuse and to assist overmatched state and federal land managers.